JustinNichol/voidcardart/README.md

 # voidcardart
-Vard art for the cooperative card game VOID.
+Card art for the cooperative card game VOID.

+All of the enclosed art is released under a Creative Commons Attribution Share-alike 4.0 license.

+Please attribute J Everett Nichol if used.